-- The Committee shall establish (and have administered by the Secretary) a pool of panel members for the TTP called the Timetabling Pool.
-The Timetabling Pool shall be primarily made up of individuals with expertise and experience in train services planning and the timetabling development process including the allocation of capacity which will allow them to understand and advise Hearing Chairs upon Timetabling Disputes. - Individual members of the Timetabling Pool shall be appointed by the following Bands and Classes: - (a) two members by each of the three Bands of the Franchised Passenger Class; - (b) two members by each of the two Bands of the Non-Passenger Class; - (c) two members by the Non-Franchised Passenger Class; and - (d) six members by Network Rail.
+- 2 HAL shall procure that the Committee establishes (and is administered by the Secretary) a pool of panel members for the TTP called the Timetabling Pool.
+The Timetabling Pool shall be primarily made up of individuals with expertise and experience in train services planning and the timetabling development process including the allocation of capacity which will allow them to understand and advise Hearing Chairs upon Timetabling Disputes. - 3 Not used. - 4 Individual members of the Timetabling Pool shall commit to: - sit on any Timetabling Panel when requested to do so by the Secretary subject only to diary commitments; - (b) hear disputes impartially in accordance with the Principles.